Bill Orwig: Athletic director at Indiana University

 Orwig was the athletic director at Indiana University from 1961 to 1975.
 He took over as athletic director in February 1961, ten months into a four-year NCAA probation.
 On accepting the post, Orwig said: "No strong athletic department has been built on fraud.
 We'll never have a part of that as long as I am the director at Indiana University.
 I know there have been mistakes made here, but I think they've been honest ones.
 These are mistakes to be corrected."
 In the 61 years preceding Orwig's arrival, Indiana had won 49 conference championships and seven NCAA championships.
 During Orwig's 15 years, the Hoosiers won 37 Big Ten championships in seven sports and six NCAA titles including a tie for the Big Ten football title in 1967 and a Rose Bowl appearance.
 Home football attendance at Indiana averaged 25,854 the year before Orwig arrived, and by 1969 it had more than doubled to 53,319.
 Orwig also guided the expansion of the school's athletic facilities, including the Assembly Hall basketball facility.
 Among the coaches hired by Orwig were John Pont in football and Bobby Knight in basketball.
 Bobby Knight said of Orwig: "Bill Orwig, the athletic director who hired me, was a man of exceptional intelligence and class who knew how to get along with people and work with coaches.
 He had a great arrogance, in a positive way—he knew he was damned good at what he did.
 I think more than anybody else in the school's history, Bill Orwig developed Indiana's athletic program into a major league operation—facilities, teams, coaches.
 Sam Bell was a nationally respected track coach.
 Doc Counsilman was one of the great coaches of all time; John Pont took a team to the Rose Bowl; and Jerry Yeagley started the soccer program and built it from nothing into the best one going.
 The architect of all that, Bill Orwig, is in the college athletic directors hall of fame."
-He was also one of the founders and the first president from 1969-1970 of the National Athletic Directors of America.
+He was also one of the founders and the first president from 1969 to 1970 of the National Athletic Directors of America.